-Petrie, George (1790–1866), artist, antiquary, and collector of Irish traditional music, was born on 1 January 1790 (his gravestone has 1789) in Dame St., Dublin, the only child of James Petrie, portrait painter, of Dublin, and Elizabeth Petrie (née Simpson) of Edinburgh, Scotland.
+Petrie, George (1790–1866), artist, antiquary and collector of Irish traditional music, was born on 1 January 1790 (his gravestone has 1789) in Dame Street, Dublin, the only child of James Petrie, portrait painter, of Dublin, and Elizabeth Petrie (née Simpson) of Edinburgh, Scotland.
 James Petrie (d.
 1819) was born in Dublin of Scottish parents and studied at the drawing school of the Dublin Society.
-Afterwards he practised as a miniature painter and a dealer in jewelry, coins, and antique objects at 83 Dame St. He drew portraits for magazines and published engravings, most notably of radicals such as J. P. Curran (qv) and Napper Tandy (qv).
+Afterwards he practised as a miniature painter and a dealer in jewelry, coins, and antique objects at 83 Dame Street.
+He drew portraits for magazines and published engravings, most notably of radicals such as J. P. Curran (qv) and Napper Tandy (qv).
 He also painted landscapes and full portraits, occasionally exhibiting his work.
 Before the outbreak of the 1798 rebellion he was arrested on suspicion of being a United Irishman.
 While held in the Provost prison he met Major William Sandys (qv), who helped secure his release; he later painted Sandys's portrait.
 Most critics agreed that his painting lacked refinement and that his portraits rarely flattered their subjects.
-Among his more notable works are a self-portrait (NGI) and a miniature of his son George (NGI); he also drew a sketch of Robert Emmet (qv) during his trial in 1803, painted a portrait of Emmet from memory, and made a plaster cast of his head after decapitation.
+Among his more notable works are a self-portrait held by the National Gallery of Ireland (NGI) and a miniature of his son George (NGI); he also drew a sketch of Robert Emmet (qv) during his trial in 1803, painted a portrait of Emmet from memory, and made a plaster cast of his head after decapitation.
 He was married twice: first to Elizabeth (d.
 18 April 1793), daughter of Sacheverell Simpson of Edinburgh; and second in 1808 to Willhelmina Bate (d.
 1862).

-George was educated at Samuel Whyte's (qv) school in Grafton St. and at the drawing school of the Dublin Society, where he learnt his craft as an artist, winning a silver medal for figurative drawing when he was 13.
+George was educated at Samuel Whyte's (qv) school in Grafton Street and at the drawing school of the Dublin Society, where he learnt his craft as an artist, winning a silver medal for figurative drawing when he was thirteen.
 During his teens he developed an interest in archaeology, and sketches and detailed descriptions of artefacts are to be found in a journal dating from 1808.
 Petrie began his career as a landscape painter, working in both watercolours and pen-and-ink, and was noted for the excellence of his draughtsmanship.
 In 1816 he exhibited paintings of Glendalough and Glenmalure at the Royal Academy, and in 1818 visited Clonmacnoise, copying more than 300 inscriptions from monuments.
 He contributed numerous illustrations to guidebooks, including Thomas Cromwell, Excursions through Ireland (1819), and George Wright (qv), An historical guide to ancient and modern Dublin (1821) and Ireland illustrated (1829).
-Petrie was elected as an associate member of the Royal Hibernian Academy in 1826, the year of its inception, and in 1828 advanced to full membership.
+Petrie was elected as an associate member of the Royal Hibernian Academy (RHA) in 1826, the year of its inception, and in 1828 advanced to full membership.
 He was appointed the Academy's librarian in 1829.

-Petrie began to collect ancient documents for evidence that would help him to understand the inscriptions he had collected from monuments at sites such as Clonmacnoise, and these antiquarian activities eventually led to his election to the RIA in 1828.
-In 1830 he was voted on to the council, and invested considerable energy in invigorating the Academy, founding a museum and a library, and assisting with the purchase of a number of important manuscripts, including the second volume of the Annals of the Four Masters.
+Petrie began to collect ancient documents for evidence that would help him to understand the inscriptions he had collected from monuments at sites such as Clonmacnoise, and these antiquarian activities eventually led to his election to the Royal Irish Academy (RIA) in 1828.
+In 1830 he was voted on to the council, and invested considerable energy in invigorating the RIA, founding a museum and a library, and assisting with the purchase of a number of important manuscripts, including the second volume of the Annals of the Four Masters.
 Three of the papers he presented to the RIA were awarded the Academy's gold medal: on the origin and use of round towers, a scientific study which demystified them and demonstrated that they functioned as ecclesiastical bell towers (1833), on Irish military architecture (1834), and on the history and antiquities of Tara Hill (1837).

-Between 1832 and 1833 he coedited the popular periodical Dublin Penny Journal with the Rev. Caesar Otway (qv).
-Modelled on Henry Brougham's Penny Magazine (founded 1832), this prohibited discussion of politics and polemics, focusing rather on Irish history and mythology, literature, the fine arts, biography, archaeology, and natural history.
+Between 1832 and 1833 he coedited the popular periodical Dublin Penny Journal with the Reverend Caesar Otway (qv).
+Modelled on Henry Brougham's Penny Magazine (founded 1832), this prohibited discussion of politics and polemics, focusing rather on Irish history and mythology, literature, the fine arts, biography, archaeology and natural history.
 Petrie contributed more than fifty articles, ranging from a discussion of the origin of phrenology to a study of ancient Irish trumpets.

-The ordnance survey of Ireland was established in 1824, and in 1833, on the instigation of Lieut.
-Thomas Larcom (qv), the assistant to the survey's director, Col. Thomas Colby (qv), it extended its basic cartographical brief through ‘the preparation of a comprehensive memoir, which might at once illustrate the map, by describing the natural history of each district, and exhibit the progress and condition of society in all parts of Ireland, by statistical and historical details’ (Dublin University Journal, Dec.
+The ordnance survey of Ireland was established in 1824, and in 1833, on the instigation of Lieutenant Thomas Larcom (qv), the assistant to the survey's director, Colonel Thomas Colby (qv), it extended its basic cartographical brief through ‘the preparation of a comprehensive memoir, which might at once illustrate the map, by describing the natural history of each district, and exhibit the progress and condition of society in all parts of Ireland, by statistical and historical details’ (Dublin University Journal, Dec.
 1839, p.
 641).
 Petrie was appointed to the topographical department of the survey in 1833, and by 1835 was responsible for overseeing the orthography of place names and the cataloguing and description of historic artefacts, work that brought him into close working contact with the scholars Eugene O'Curry (qv) and John O'Donovan (qv).
 The first printed volume of the memoirs, on the parish of Templemore, Co.
 Londonderry, appeared in a tentative experimental form in 1835 to praise from the Dublin meeting of the British Association, but it was not until November 1837 that Ordnance survey of the county of Londonderry, volume the first: memoir of the city and north western liberties of Londonderry was finally published.
 By this stage the book had ballooned out of control, costing £1,700, more than three times the original budget for the entire county of Londonderry, and over 350 pages in length for a single parish.
 Collection of new materials for the memoirs was suspended in July 1840, on the grounds of the considerable expense to the exchequer, though Petrie and his team continued with their orthographic work until 1842.
 In May of that year an anonymous accusation was made to the government in a letter signed by ‘a protestant conservative’ that Petrie (an anglican) surrounded himself with catholic radicals who spent their time discussing politics and religion, while he gave private drawing lessons.
 The topographical department's work, it implied, was politically divisive and likely to revive old animosities, and later in 1842 the department was closed.

 Petrie had maintained his career as a painter and illustrator, and one of his finest watercolours, ‘The last circuit of the pilgrims at Clonmacnois’, was completed around 1838.
 He continued to work on The ecclesiastical architecture of Ireland, anterior to the Anglo-Norman invasion, comprising an essay on the origin and uses of the round towers of Ireland, finally publishing it in 1845.
 From 1844 to 1847 he served as vice-president of the RIA.
 He was granted a pension of £300 a year on the civil list in 1849, and this provided him with a degree of financial stability in his later years.
 In 1847 a subscription was established for a memorial to Daniel O'Connell (qv) (described by Petrie as ‘one of the most illustrious of Irishmen’) in Dublin's Glasnevin cemetery, and Petrie was approached to design it.
 Although his original plan involved a threefold structure consisting of a church, a round tower, and a cross, to his disappointment the final monument was an exaggeratedly high round tower surmounting the crypt holding O'Connell's remains.